 What if I want to break my lease?

-- You will need to contact your property manager as soon as you are aware of the potential to need to break your lease.
+- You will need to contact your account manager as soon as you are aware of the potential to need to break your lease.

-- Your property manager will discuss our early termination process with you.
-The goal is to ensure the owners asset is protected while working together to find a replacement tenant.
+- Your account manager will discuss our early termination process and penalty with you.
+The goal is to ensure the owner's asset is protected while working together to find a replacement tenant.

-- If it is permitted there will be an additional cost associated with re-leasing the property.
+- There will be an additional cost associated with re-leasing the property.

 Utility and Service Directory

 The easiest method of setting up utilities is through our utility Concierge, Citizen Home Solutions.
-If you prefer to do this yourself here are some useful numbers.
+If you prefer to do this yourself here are your local providers.

 Cable, Phone, and Internet:

 - Peace River Electric

 - TECO/Peoples Gas